-One that I think is criminally underutilized is a little site you might have heard of:
+One that we think is criminally underutilized is a little site you might have heard of:

 It’s by far the largest video sharing site—nothing even comes close to it.

-Those billion users account for over 4 billion video views a day.
+Those billions of users account for almost 5 billion video views a day.

 You can find literally any type of audience on YouTube, which means that just about any business can find a way to benefit from marketing on it.